General Service Medal (Canada): Expedition

-The General Service Medal with Expedition ribbon has only been approved for the following qualifying periods of service:
+The General Service Medal with Expedition ribbon has been approved only for the following qualifying periods of service:

 This medal is awarded to Canadian personnel in support of Operation Iraqi Freedom, specifically the Canadian Detachment AWACS, USAF Air Expeditionary Wing, Prince Sultan Air Base, Riyadh, Saudi Arabia, since 27 February 2003, so long as the service has not been recognized by the award of any other service medal.
-Canadian Armed Forces exchange personnel with the United States military in Iraq would be eligible because the US does not award its service medals to foreign personnel.
+Canadian Armed Forces exchange personnel with the US military in Iraq would be eligible because the United States does not award its service medals to foreign personnel.

 For service in Kuwait in support of Operation Impact against Islamic State in Iraq and Syria from 5 October 2015.